 Lifelong commitment also implies that you love your spouse enough to make a decision to stay married ‘until death do us part’.
 In other words, divorce is not an option in your mind.
 At some point, a husband and wife need to “decide” to love – even when they don’t feel like it.
 The word “decide” comes from a root word meaning “to cut.”
 You cannot make a commitment without deciding to cut off other options that compete with what is most important.

 Burn the ships!
 This phrase refers to one of the most dramatic incidents in the history of the Spanish conquest of the New World.
-In 1519, conquistador Hernando Cortés landed in Mexico on the shores of the Yucatan, intent on claiming the treasures of the Aztecs.
+In 1519, Conquistador Hernando Cortés landed in Mexico on the shores of the Yucatan, intent on claiming the treasures of the Aztecs.
 Knowing that he and his men faced incredible odds, he changed the terms of the entire campaign by giving the order to “burn the ships.”
 With no way out and no fallback option, his men had no place to go except forward.

-Successful married couples “burn their ships” by taking the word “divorce” completely out of their vocabulary.
+Successfully married couples “burn their ships” by taking the word “divorce” completely out of their vocabulary.
 It’s a simple matter of commitment (although commitment is no simple task).
 So, cut off the divorce option because retreat is easy when you have the option.

 You like your marriage relationship